flafonso/OC_P14_HRnet/README.md

 Navigate to the "Create Employee" page to fill out the form and add a new employee.
 The form includes fields for basic information such as name, date of birth (using the integrated React date picker), department, and address.

 2. **View Employee List**
 Once an employee is created, they will appear in the "Employee List" table.
-You can sort and filter the data in the table using the custom React table component, which replaces the older jQuery DataTables plugin.
+You can sort and filter the data using **react-datatable-component**, a custom React table component published on npm, which replaces the old jQuery DataTables plugin.